thescalaguy/blog/source/_posts/Scaling-Python-Microservices-Part-3.md

 ### Rationale and Workflow

-The rationale behind registering and discovering services from Zookeeper is to make it easy to create new services and to make it easy to find the ones that we need.
-This becomes easier if there is a shared library that contains the code that we saw above.
+The rationale behind registering and discovering services from Zookeeper is to make it easy to create new services and to find the ones that we need.
+It's even more convenient when there is a shared library which contains the code that we saw above.
 For the sake of simplicity, we'll assume all our services are written in Python and there is a single library that we need.
-If the library also contains an enum which contains the names of all the services that are registered with Zookeeper, it becomes easier to find a service that we need.
-For example, imagine we need to make a call to the email service.
-We could have code that looks like the following.
+The library could also contain an enum that represents all the services that are registered with Zookeeper.
+For example, to make a call to an email microservice, we could have code that looks like the following.

 {% code lang:python %}
 email_service = Service.EMAIL_SERVICE.value